Project Car Buying Guide

 ____________________________________________

-Some project cars for sale may be in the process of being restored, but the work already done must be suspect - look very carefully before making an offer.
+Some project cars for sale may be in the process of being restored, but work already done must be suspect - look very, very carefully before making an offer.
 Rebuilding an engine may be easier than doing automotive bodywork.

 What Is A Numbers Matching Car?